Families with Kids

 Hosted by WonderWorks on International Drive, the Outta Control Magic Comedy Dinner Show offers all-ages entertainment too — not to mention unlimited food and beverages.
 Once your kids are a little older, they’ll appreciate Sleuths Mystery Dinner Show and Capone’s Dinner & Show, which also boast unlimited food and drink.

 Naturally, Orlando provides a wealth of opportunities to dine with beloved characters — and real-life living legends.
-At Walt Disney World Resort, for instance, you can arrange dinner dates with Disney Princesses at Epcot’s Akershus Royal Banquet Hall, Winnie the Pooh and friends at Magic Kingdom’s The Crystal Palace, and classic Disney characters at Chef Mickey’s inside Disney’s Contemporary Resort.
+At Walt Disney World Resort, for instance, you can arrange dinner dates with Disney Princesses at Epcot’s Akershus Royal Banquet Hall, Winnie the Pooh and friends at Magic Kingdom Park’s The Crystal Palace, and classic Disney characters at Chef Mickey’s inside Disney’s Contemporary Resort.

 At Universal Orlando Resort, children will love breakfast with the Minions at Loews Sapphire Falls Resort’s Despicable Me Character Breakfast.
 And anyone who’s into comic books won’t want to miss the chance to eat with Captain America, Spider-Man and other superheroes at the Marvel Character Dinner at Universal’s Islands of Adventure.